siva-sundar/the-frontend-interview/README.md

 17. How do we invalidate a resource file (say html, css, js..) ?
 Explain about `cache-control` header.

+18. How do we avoid unnecessary layout shifts ?

 * * *

 ## CSS Questions - Part 1 - Basics